INT3NSE07/Stocks/res-assignment6/DESIGN-README.txt

 This project has been implemented in a generic way and leverages multiple design patterns.

+Assignment 6 design changes:
+Visitor design pattern:
+  Implemented visitor design pattern for incoporating investment startagies into the system.
+As investment stratgies are portfolio agnostic, segregating them would help make it easier if a new portifolio type or a new investment strategy is introduced in the future.
+This pattern was implmented through the IPortfolioInvestmentStrategyVisitor interface which has only one method applyStrategy().
+This interface is implemented by FixedCostVisitor and DollarCostAveragingVisitor which are the two types of investment startagies currently supported.
+If a new investment strategy is introduced in the future, it just has to implement this interface.
+Similarly if a new type of portifolio is introduced, an overload can be added to this interface which takes a parameter of the new portfolio type.
+A method acceptInvestmentStrategy has been added to IFlexiblePortfolioModel to mark itself as visitable.

 Assignment 5 design:
 Facade design pattern:
    As there may be multiple types of portfolio (flexible, inflexible), a PortfolioFacade has been implemented which has all the required methods by different types of portfolios.
 There are checks in place which prevent an inflexible portfolio from calling methods specific to a flexible portfolio.
 The PortfolioFacade is responsible for mapping the methods called by the controller to the corresponding model implementation.